wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dan Lothario:** Well, my Space Jag is parked outside, but she's a bit of an eyecatcher, might attract too much attention... especially female attention if you know what I mean, wooof!

-**Courtney:** _enters, covered in oil and dirt_ It's no use, I can't fix it, the engine won't start, the stereo's only playing Radio 4, and the toilet's completely...
+**Courtney:** _enters, covered in oil and dirt_ It's no use, I can't fix it.
+The engine won't start... the stereo's only playing Radio 4... and the toilet's completely...

 **Dan Lothario:** _interrupting_ it would appear that you have two problems old chap.
 You require a guide to take you to Farton, AND you need someone, _looking at Courtney and rolling his eyes_ who knows what they're doing, to repair your spacecraft.
 Allow me to introduce my companion. _WD40 rolls on stage_ This is WD40.
 He can repair any kind of mechanical problem you may have, he can lubricate gears and chains... and he's quite good at getting stains out of expensive upholstery.